Alianza de los Amigos Martin Ortiz Fellowship

 • If traveling abroad is part of the proposal, the ability to engage in study abroad.

-• Semi-finalists will be interviewed.
+• Semi-finalists may be interviewed.

 Program Benefits

-• A stipend of $4,000 (to be used for research activities & travel or an internship)
+• A stipend of $4,000 (to be used for research activities, travel, or an internship).

 • The faculty mentor will also receive a $500 stipend upon completion of the project.